 - Region pays for up to 10 early bird registrations (or vouchers, whichever is less expensive) total.
-The following Executive Board members can receive reimbursement for the cost of early bird registration fees only, whether or not they made the early bird deadline: President Elect, Past President, Treasurer, Secretary, VP Programs, VP Leg Action, VP Member Services, VP Awards and Recognition, VP Communications/Public Relations, and VP Handbook.
+The following Executive Board members can receive reimbursement for the cost of early bird registration fees only, whether or not they made the early bird deadline: President Elect, Past President, Treasurer, Secretary, VP Programs, VP Leg Action, VP Member Services, VP Awards and Recognition, and VP Communications/Public Relations.
 If less than 10 Executive Board members wish to attend, and depending on finances, the same offer may be extended to Executive Board VP Elects, Directors, and Committee/Council chairs on a first-come, first-served basis, up to the 10 total.
 This should be discussed at Executive Board level.
 (Professional Development Chair, Consultant)

 - Region will only support a social hospitality room at the Leadership Summit in years when the Region is presenting a candidate from Region 14 for State ACSA office.
 (Consultant)